DarrenAtherton49/UpNext/Backlog.md

     + Additional work to make sure that whenever anything is done in the app (such as the user marking a movie as 'watched'), the statistics are calculated and updated in the database.

 ### 1.0 Release
-- New name and package maybe? - UpNext is already taken
+- New name and package maybe? - UpNext is already taken.
+Find and replace all instances of 'UpNext' from the project
 - Accessibility - make sure that Talkback works properly and explore the accessibility attributes in XML.
 Also add all contentDescriptions on ImageViews and dynamically set contentDescriptions for images for movies etc.
 - Reminders/notifications
 - Custom lists and lists based on filters.
 Could be used for stuff like dvd collection etc.